College of Business > Academics > Department of Economics > Student Resources > FAQ

 Contact the Kellstadt Graduate School of Business at (312) 362-8810.

-While DePaul does not offer a PhD program in Economics, a Master of Science program is offered.
+While DePaul does not offer a PhD program in economics, we offer an MS in Economics & Policy Analysis.

 You can apply online or download an application.
 General admission inquiries can be sent to email@example.com.

 International students should expect the admission process to take six months to one year.
-Those who have received undergraduate degrees from academic institutions in the United States should expect the process to take three to six months.
+Those who have received undergraduate degrees from academic institutions in the U.S. should expect the process to take three to six months.

 It is possible to take classes as a non-degree seeking student; however, you will first need to speak with an academic advisor.
 For undergraduate classes, please contact the Driehaus College of Business at (312) 362-5358 or Liberal Arts & Sciences at (773) 325-7310.
 For graduate classes, please contact Kellstadt Graduate School of Business at (312) 362-8810.
 More information on being a non-degree seeking student can be found on DePaul's admission page.